mahassan/vue-rental-cars/README.md

 ## What is the project?
 Objective: Create a Pick-up Location input box and apply the styling as per​ ​www.rentalcars.com homepage.

-## What platform did you use?
+## What framework did you use?
-I used VueJS, I can do same in ReactJS as well (WIP).
+I used VueJS.

 [Demo link]((https://vue-my-rental-cars.netlify.app/)